 Is my contact information private?
 Does it appear in the WHOIS records?

-As you may know, it's possible to use the "WHOIS" system to look up the name, postal address, telephone number and e-mail address of any domain name owner using Web sites such as Uwhois.com.
+As you may know, it's possible to use the “WHOIS” system to look up a contact postal address, telephone number and email address of any domain name owner.

 We strongly dislike this system for privacy reasons.
-However, like all domain name registration companies, we are legally required to provide valid contact information for each domain name owner.
-That's where our WHOIS privacy service comes in.
+However, like all domain name registration companies, we’re legally required to provide valid contact information for each domain name owner.
+That’s where our WHOIS privacy service comes in.

 On this page:

 - Our free WHOIS privacy service